Placeholder-Software/wasmbox/docs/reference/code/codegeneration.md

 sidebar_position: 6
 ---

-When a `*.wasm` or `*.wat` file is [imported](../editor/import.md) the option `Generate C# Wrpaper Code` can be enabled to automatically generate a C# script which "wraps" the WASM module.
+When a `*.wasm` or `*.wat` file is [imported](../editor/import.md) the option `Generate C# Wrapper Code` can be enabled to automatically generate a C# script which "wraps" the WASM module.
 This wrapper code handles most of the "low level" details of interacting with an instantiated WASM module.

 :::caution